There are now 3 possible online modes for units:

 This unit follows on from MATH1011 Multivariable Calculus and MATH1012 Mathematical Theory and Methods.
 It provides a foundation in some of the more advanced concepts and techniques of mathematics which are required in a number of disciplines, especially Physics.

 - 6 points

-- Typically this unit is assessed in the following ways: (1) an end-of-semester examination and (2) three in-semester written tests.
+Indicative assessments in this unit are as follows: (1) tests and (2) a final examinationi.
 Further information is available in the unit outline.

 - Unit Coordinator(s)